True/False Random Strange History Trivia Quiz

 Correct!
 Wrong!

-The Great Molasses Flood occured in Boston, Massachusetts in 1919 when a huge storage tank filled molasses burst and flooded the streets, killing more than 20 people.
+The Great Molasses Flood occurred in Boston, Massachusetts in 1919 when a huge storage tank filled molasses burst and flooded the streets, killing more than 20 people.

 Correct!
 Wrong!